 All pleadings and other papers must be on $8\frac{1}{2}$ x 11 inch paper.
-The text must be double-spaced, but quotations more than two lines long shallwill be indented and singlespaced.
-Headings and footnotes shallwill be single-spaced.
+The text must be double-spaced, but quotations more than two lines long shall be indented and single-spaced.
+Headings and footnotes shall be singlespaced.
 Margins must be at least one inch on all four sides.
 Fonts must be at least 12-point.
 To ease the scanning process, all pleadings and other papers submitted to the clerk of court for filing should not be stapled at the top.
 Papers not in the required form will not be filed without leave of the court.
-Exhibits attached to pleadings shallwill be similarly typewritten, printed, or otherwise reproduced in clear, legible, and permanent form.
+Exhibits attached to pleadings shall be similarly typewritten, printed, or otherwise reproduced in clear, legible,